Han-Gyuseung/5PG/docs/source/start/tutorial/options.rst

 | -calc `f` | `p` | `a`
 | default : `p`

-| The option to choose what to be calculated.
+| The option to choose the calculations modes:
-| Use `f` for free energy calculation at a given temperature.
-| Use `p` for phase diagram calculation.
-| Use `a` for average property calculation at a given temperature.
+| f indicates the free energy mode, p indicates the phase diagram mode, and a indicates the PoI mode, respectively.

 ::